 - Tours & Activities: $70 BZ ($35 USD) per person per day

-The recommended vaccinations for traveling to Belize are: hepatitis A & B, typhoid, yellow fever, rabies, meningitis, polio, MMR (measles, mumps & rubella), and Tdap (tetanus, diphheria and pertussis).
-Always double check with a travel clinic before you leave to make sure all your shots are up to date.
+The recommended vaccinations for traveling to Belize are hepatitis A & B, typhoid, yellow fever, rabies, meningitis, polio, MMR (measles, mumps & rubella), and Tdap (tetanus, diphtheria, and pertussis).
+Always double-check with a travel clinic before you leave to make sure all your shots are up to date.
 Passport Health is also a good resource to check out the required travel vaccinations.

 Local Bus: The cheapest transportation option in Belize is to hop on a local bus.
 We found that a tourist bus was much more comfortable for the extra few dollars.